 - Any Schedule I controlled substance except marijuana;

 - Propoxyphene; and

-For a first-time DUI conviction within a 10 year period, you may be sentenced to between 48 hours and 30 days in county jail, and be required to pay a fine of between $200 and $500.
+For a first-time DUI conviction, you may be sentenced to between 48 hours and 30 days in county jail, and be required to pay a fine of between $200 and $500.
 If aggravating circumstances are present, then a judge is required to impose a mandatory minimum sentence of 4 days in jail.
-A person who has been convicted of a DUI may ask the judge to impose community labor in lieu of jail time and/or a fine.
+A person who has been convicted of a DUI may ask the judge to impose community labor instead of jail time and/or a fine.

-The penalties for a DUI increase significantly with each subsequent conviction within the past 10 years.
+The penalties for a DUI increase significantly with each subsequent conviction within the lookback period.
 For a second offense, the fine increases to $350 to $500, and the range of potential jail time increases to 7 days to 6 months, with a minimum of 14 days for aggravating circumstances.
 In addition, a judge may order community labor on top of a fine and imprisonment, for anywhere from 10 days to 6 months.
-Consequences for third or greater offenses include:

 - Third offense: a fine of between $500 and $1000 and a jail term of 30 days to 12 months.
 The judge may also sentence an individual to between 10 days and 12 months of community labor.
 The minimum jail term is 60 days if aggravating circumstances are present.

 - Fourth or subsequent offense: charged as a Class D felony, a minimum fine of $1,500 and a minimum jail time of 120 days, or 240 days if aggravating circumstances are present.